-Given my own difficult transition arose out of my exit from a military career, and that those challenges inspired the research that led to my doctorate and this website, this post seeks to indicate some of the issues that those leaving the military might encounter, and why (extracted from my thesis).
+Given my own difficult transition arose out of my exit from a military career, and that those challenges inspired the research that led to my doctoral thesis and this website, this post looks to flag up some of the issues that those leaving the military might encounter, and why (extracted from my thesis).

 With its ‘different ways of communicating and relating to others, different living arrangements, […] and different standards of behaviour, dress, and bodily comportment’, it is often described as more of a life than a job.

 This ‘total’ nature of military life begins with basic training (‘boot camp’ in the now more universally common US context), in which recruits are stripped of personal identity markers (e.g. hairstyles) and possessions (e.g. clothes).
 Personal decision making is also limited by the tight daily scheduling (including physical training), while practically all communication with the outside world is cut off.